Otriggad/Premiere-Lazy-Sorter/README.md

 # Lazy Sorter extension for Premiere Pro
 ### Automatically sorts items into desired bins based on file format
 ---
-### DISCLAIMER this is a proof of concept widget.
+### DISCLAIMER this is a proof of concept extension.
 Use at own risk.
-Save project progress before sort
+Save project progress before sort!
 ---
 ![Lazy Sorter Demo](https://i.imgur.com/J4V3yxB.gif)